EAMIRorg/Squidbox/README.md

 If upload hangs on “Connecting…”, hold BOOT during that phase and release after the dots start.
 Press EN/reset to reboot after flashing.

+## Related

+- The Squidbox Configuration Editor is available at https://eamirorg.github.io/Squidbox-web-editor/

+- The Squidbox Configuration Editor source is available at https://github.com/EAMIRorg/Squidbox-web-editor

 ## Contributing

 Navigate to the [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines on how to contribute to the project.